 Naming Matters takes into account the different aspects of what your business/company does, potential trademark issues that may eventually arise, domain availability, and more.
 Depending on the features you want to use, you might have to pay for them as they work on a freemium/SAAS model.

-Impossibility calls themselves “the best domain name generator ever”.
-They combine a keyword provided by you with a list of carefully selected list of nouns, verbs, and adjectives.
+Impossibility calls themselves “the best domain name generator ever.”
+They combine a keyword (provided by you) with a list of carefully selected nouns, verbs, and adjectives.
 Then they search for unregistered .com domain names and show you the results to choose from.
 Impossibility is affiliated with GoDaddy.com

 Bust-a-Name is a tool to help find domains and manage them.
 The name generator website claims to combine linguistic data with a unique interface to let users quickly search through thousands of domains and see which are available to them.
 There are several options within their website, wherein the user can also specifically look for brandable domains.

 Launchaco is extremely streamlined and all their functions and tools exist on a single page.
-You enter your business name idea and the options for different kinds of domain names ranging from startup, business, fun and tech, all they way through to education, amongst other categories, will appear.
+You enter your business name idea and the options for different kinds of domain names ranging from startup, business, fun, and tech, all the way through to education, amongst other categories, will appear.
 You can also see if the social media handles are available and the logo font typography options.

 Industry Specific Advice for Business Names